jcjolley/muddler/README.md

 ```

 ## Caveats
+* The Clojure Compiler (SEPT 2017 version) is still working to support all of es6.
+One thing they do NOT support yet is array destructuring.
+You'll have to manually edit your script to rename your variables to non clashing variables if you use destructuring.
 * If you wish to preserve your object property names, provide them as strings.
 * I haven't tested this with scripts that use the DB.
 If you run into problems, please make an issue in github and I'll fix it asap.
 * For now, if you want to do testing, you have to save the test files in the same folder as your .ts/.js scripts.